-If you are thinking about how to plead in a criminal case, you should always consult with a skilled attorney before making any decisions that could impact your case or your future.
-If you have been charged with a crime and will be entering a plea soon, contact a criminal defense attorney right away to learn more.
+If you're thinking about how to plead in a criminal case, you should always consult with a skilled attorney before making any decisions that could impact your case or your future.
+If you've been charged with a crime and will be entering a plea soon, contact a criminal defense attorney right away to learn more.
 Don't delay; get in touch with a criminal defense lawyer in your area today.